Banana-In-Black/study-note/performance/critical-rendering-path.md

 ## The difference between `DOMContentLoaded` and `load` event

 - `DOMContentLoaded`: Event fires when the initial HTML document has been completely loaded and parsed, without waiting for stylesheets, images, and subframes to finish loading.

+    > <script.defer> will be executed after the document has been parsed, but before firing `DOMContentLoaded`.

 - `load`: Event is fired when the whole page has loaded, including all dependent resources such as stylesheets and images.

 ### Events Alternative: `Document.readState` [[doc]](https://developer.mozilla.org/en-US/docs/Web/API/Document/readyState)